Product information "Pinguicula Moranensis carow - carnivorous plant"

 Size information

-0 of 0 reviews
+1 of 1 reviews

-Share your experiences with other customers.
+Share your experience with the product with other customers.

 Login

-Carnivorous plant - Drosera nidiformis x natalensissupplied in an in vitro cupThe diameter of the adult plant is 5 cm.The plant prefers full sun16 hours of light / dayHumidity: 50-70%Temperature: 20-28Β°CDormancy period: none Drosera nidiformis x natalensis is a hybrid of Drosera nidiformis and Drosera natalensis.
+Carnivorous plant - Drosera nidiformis x natalensissupplied in an in vitro cupThe diameter of the adult plant is 5 cm.The plant prefers full sun16 hours of light / dayHumidity: 50-70%Temperature: 20-28°CDormancy period: none Drosera nidiformis x natalensis is a hybrid of Drosera nidiformis and Drosera natalensis.
 It has a maximum diameter of around 5 cm.
 It is ideal for small terrariums, planters and arrangements with other carnivorous plants.Drosera nidiformis x natalensis is an easy to cultivate insectivorous plant that

 insectivorous plant that is perfect for beginners interested in insectivores.